ConsolidatedSky/NEFARAM/README.md

 Many quests revamped : [Jayserpa](https://www.nexusmods.com/skyrimspecialedition/users/5201727?tab=user+files)'s quests, and tweaks to pretty much all of Skyrim's factions but the big ones are [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565), [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673), [Wheels of Lull](https://www.nexusmods.com/skyrimspecialedition/mods/748/), [Penitus Oculatus](https://www.nexusmods.com/skyrimspecialedition/mods/21061)

 ## Followers
-3DNPCs, Inigo, Serana Add-On, Mythos, Lucien, Morgaine and others...
+3DNPCs, Inigo, Serana Add-On, Mythos, Lucien, Morgaine and lots of others...

 ## Armors & Outfits
-Some new armors that are mostly variants of vanilla ones that i tried to keep """lore-friendly""" and """immersive""" as much as possible...
+Some new armors that are mostly variants of vanilla ones that i tried to keep "lore-friendly" and "immersive" as much as possible...
 Integrated into the game with custom rebalanced crafting costs and conditions, The skimpiness is mostly contained in a tasteful way to TAWOBA.
 All armors and outfits added are balanced and integrated into the world.
 That includes the Creation Club content.

 ## And More
 Cities and landcapes overhauls, roleplay mods and animations...